Reinforcement Learning Using Quantum Boltzmann Machines

 This optimization task, called \emph{learning} in the context of reinforcement learning, can be performed by locally parametrizing the above function space using a set of auxiliary variables, and applying a gradient method to these variables.
 One approach for such a parametrization, due to \cite{HintonRBM}, is to use the weights of a restricted Boltzmann machine (RBM) (see Fig.~\ref{rbm-graph}) as the parameters, and the free energy of the RBM as an approximator for the elements in the function space.
 The descent direction is then calculated in terms of the expected values of the nodes of the RBM.

 It follows from the universal approximation theorem \cite{hornik1989multilayer} that RBMs can approximate any joint distribution over binary variables \cite{martens2013representational, le2008representational}.
-However, in the context of reinforcement learning, RBMs are not necessarily the best choice for approximating \emph{Q-functions} relating to Markov decision processes because \cite{martens2013representational} and \cite{le2008representational} show that RBMs may require an exponential number of hidden variables with respect to the number of visible variables in order to approximate the desired joint distribution.
+However, in the context of reinforcement learning, RBMs are not necessarily the best choice for approximating \mbox{Q-functions} relating to Markov decision processes because RBMs may require an exponential number of hidden variables with respect to the number of visible variables in order to approximate the desired joint distribution \cite{martens2013representational, le2008representational}.
 On the other hand, DBMs have the potential to model higher-order dependencies than RBMs, and are more robust than deep belief networks \cite{salakhutdinov2009deep}.

 One may, therefore, consider replacing the RBM with other graphical models and investigating the performance of the models in the learning process.
 Except in the case of RBMs, calculating statistical data from the nodes of a graphical model amounts to sampling from a Boltzmann distribution, creating a bottleneck in the learning procedure.
 Therefore, any improvement in the efficiency of Boltzmann distribution sampling is beneficial for reinforcement learning and machine learning in general.

 \boxsep{0.5}